 Religion and Spirituality

-The Registrar’s Office maintains the University Academic Year and Religious Observance Calendar, to assist with planning.
+The Washington State Council of Presidents, which includes the state's public four-year colleges and universities, maintains the Holiday & Observance Calendar to assist with planning.
 Students are encouraged to communicate early and directly with their individual faculty to plan absences for religious observances, or to receive other accommodations.
-If a student feels that a faculty member has discriminated on the basis of religion in providing or failing to provide an accommodation, the student may consult the Office of Civil Rights and Title IX Compliance, Old Main 345, MS 9021, 516 High Street, Bellingham, WA 98225; 360.650.3307 (voice) or 711 (Washington Relay); or email email@example.com.
+If a student feels that a faculty member has discriminated on the basis of religion in providing or failing to provide an accommodation, the student may consult the Office of Civil Rights and Title IX Compliance, Old Main 345, MS 9021, 516 High Street, Bellingham, WA 98225; 360.650.3307 (voice) or 711 (Washington Relay); or email firstname.lastname@example.org.